A Remembrance Video of Mattie

 With Mattie Miracle, there is LOTS of content.
 So I am never at a loss for material.
 However, the trick is how do I take all this content and make a logical story out of it!
 In addition, the timing of slides to the song is challenging, along with the motion of the photos and the words.
 Also don't get me started about the transitioning between photos.
 The logistics of the video occupied a great deal of my time, because if things don't flow well, it will take away from the message being conveyed.

 Typically I don't share this video until our Foundation newsletter goes out, but since I have been talking about this video for weeks, I decided to share it with you!
 Keep in mind that it is only three minutes long.
 So it moves at a clip.
 You can always pause any frame to read things more thoroughly if you wish.
-Any case, I am hoping this video helps you understand more about Mattie Miracle's work, how we spend the funds donated to us, and that it illustrates all the lessons I learned from Mattie, which to this day guide his Foundation.
+Any case, I am hoping this video helps you understand more about the work that I do, why I raise funds, and that the video illustrates all the lessons I learned from Mattie, which to this day guide his Foundation.
 Mattie Miracle is Mattie's legacy!

 2 comments: